-The Alliance developed a universal intake form which is in use by all prevention and rapid re-housing programs throughout suburban Cook County.
+The Alliance has developed a universal intake form which is in use by all prevention and rapid rehousing throughout suburban Cook County.
 The form includes a decision tree that describes ESG eligibility factors.
+The Alliance also supports the Entry Point access points, which provide pre-screening of clients and when appropriate, referrals to agencies that provide services for which the client is likely eligible.